Houston Truck Accident Lawyers

 - Truck Driver Error/Negligence: Although most truck drivers are highly trained professionals, this does not mean that they cannot make mistakes or act carelessly behind the wheel.
 Examples of truck driver error and negligence include speeding, distracted driving, drunk driving, traffic violations, failure to yield the right of way, unlawful turns, unlawful passing, and more.

-- Hours-of-Service Violations: Truck drivers are required to follow federal and state hours-of-service laws that limit the number of hours they can legally drive.
+- Hours-of-Service Violations: Truck accident law requires truck drivers to follow federal and state hours-of-service that limit the number of hours they can legally drive.
 Hours-of-service violations can lead to fatigued driving, which has been proven to be as dangerous—if not more dangerous—than driving while intoxicated.

 - Improperly Loaded Cargo: Truck cargo must be properly loaded and secured to avoid shifting during transit.
 Shifting cargo can cause truck drivers to lose control of the vehicle, ultimately resulting in devastating crashes.
 Overloaded trucks that exceed federal or state weight restrictions can also lead to serious accidents.